 The Swiss groundwater resources which are most important for water supply management are located in the unconsolidated sediments of the river valleys on the Central Plateau and along the large alpine valleys.
 The karst regions of the Jura and the Alps, with their large springs, are also important groundwater resources.
 The porous and fissured molasse rocks on the Central Plateau and the fissured crystalline rocks of the Alps form locally important shallow groundwater reserves.
 Deep groundwater flow systems also occur in the bedrock and can feed thermal and mineral springs.

-The requirement for drinking and service water in Switzerland represents only about 7% (1.3 km3) of the groundwater yield available annually for sustainable use.
-Although groundwater exists in large quantities, local supply shortages can occur in periods of drought.
-Quality deficits in groundwater resources beneath urban areas and regions of intensive agricultural use are also recorded.
-Groundwater must therefore be sustainably managed and protected to guarantee its availability and multiple functions.
+Although the requirement for drinking and service water in Switzerland currently represents only about 7% (1.3 km3) of the groundwater yield available annually for sustainable use, such is the pressure on the resource that this potential cannot be anywhere near fully exploited.
+Some groundwater resources fall short of the required quality levels, particularly in urban areas and regions of intensive agricultural use, and increasing urbanisation is making it much harder to protect groundwater wells.
+In addition, local supply shortages can occur in some groundwater resources during periods of drought.
+Groundwater must therefore be sustainably managed and be protected to guarantee its availability and multiple functions.
 To achieve this, the FOEN records and evaluates the status and trend of groundwater quantity and quality nationally as part of the NAQUA National Groundwater Monitoring.